aws-samples/aws-alexa-workshop-smarthome/README.md

 In this lab, you will learn how to build a virtual Alexa-Enabled Smart Lamp using various AWS Services.

-Use all AWS resources in N.Virginia region (us-east-1).
+For the first time rung this lab, please use all AWS resources in N.Virginia region (us-east-1).

-> TODO: adding description about the architect.

 ![](docs/assets/alexa-workshop-arch.jpg)

+The above is the overall architect of this Lab.
+In this lab, you will create:

+* A virtual Alexa-Enabled Smart Home Lamp
+* A device binding system using AppSync, Cognito User Pool, Lambda, DynamoDB
+* An Alexa backend which handles directives from Alexa and control the power status of Lamp via IoT Core

 ## Table of Contents

+Please following the steps to build your first Alexa-Enabled Lamp.

 1. [Create a Web Interface to bind Smart Lamp to user](https://github.com/lab798/aws-alexa-workshop-ui)
 1. [Setup Smart Lamp Simulator](https://github.com/lab798/aws-alexa-workshop-smarthome-lamp)